 Throughout Israel’s genocidal war on Gaza, critics have been tearing apart the media coverage - especially by news outlets in the United States.

-Feature blurb: Israel's genocidal war on Gaza has shone an often-unflattering spotlight on media coverage by mainstream US news outlets.
+Feature blurb: Israel's genocidal war on Gaza has shown an often-unflattering spotlight on media coverage by mainstream US news outlets.
 Such failings jump out at us because they often come in the form of headlines.
 Historian Assal Rad explains the mission she has undertaken to "fix" misleading headlines.

 Manufacturing Ignorance: Manipulation in the Misinformation Era by SLICE Experts - October 14, 2023.